 Some of the best Moroccan food we ate was in this blue town in Morocco.
 There are so many traditional and local places it is hard to choose where to eat.

 In our opinion, this is the best place to eat in Chefchauoen.
 Bab Ssour serves up traditional Moroccan cuisine with fresh ingredients.
 Their specials change daily and I would recommend going with whatever they recommend!
+Tripadvisor

 I know pizza isn’t what you go to Morocco for, but after a few weeks traveling around the country, pizza was just what we needed.
 This is the best and cheapest in the area.
+Tripadvisor

 Traditional and rich Moroccan food at a good price.
 Can’t complain about that!
 You’ll find specialties like tajine, harira, kofte, and tagras here.
+Tripadvisor

 There are also plenty of juice places around the town where you can get freshly squeezed juices for less than 10 Dirham ($1) and quick sandwiches for 15 dirhams.
+Our personal favorite we found was avocado cashew juice topped with fresh bee pollen, yum!

-Where to stay in the blue city of Morocco
+Where to stay in the blue city of Morocco?

 This charming riad has both dorm beds and private rooms and is where we stayed for five nights.
 There is a great common room to help you meet fellow travelers, and the WiFi is some of the best we had in Morocco!
+We were on a budget during our first visit to Chefchaouen and it’s where we stayed.
+It’s a hostel that is great for young travelers.

-What to wear in Chefchauoen
+What to wear in Chefchauoen?

 Morocco is a predominately Muslim country so it’s important to dress conservatively.
 Although Chefchauoen is a bit more liberal than the rest of the country it’s still important to cover up exposed skin.
 It’s important to respect the culture of the country you are in at all times.